What is the Schwarzman Scholarship?

 Information for Recommenders

 Format and submission: Schwarzman prefers that letters be on insitutional letterhead and signed.
 Once a candidate has registered you, you will receive an email from the Schwarzman online application system inviting you to upload your letter.
-The letter may be very brief, and should be less than 500 words.
-There is no longer an insitituional endorsement process for the Schwarzman, although the Office of Fellowships may request to see your letter if your candidate is a finalist and will be interviewed by Schwarzman.
+There is no longer an insititutional endorsement process for the Schwarzman, although the Office of Fellowships may request to see your letter if your candidate is a finalist and will be interviewed by Schwarzman.

 Have questions?
 Please contact us.